 Duke Nukem gets the proper remaster treatment being improved all across the game for this release and you can see the love that was put into this project.
 It's a great way to celebrate twenty years of a game that did things differently and that many games are afraid to do now.
 The shooting was fantastic, levels were a blast to run through and the many new improvements greatly build upon an already solid game.
 This was definitely a welcomed package for fans of the series and I feel that even new players will have a great time.

-Review Done on Duke Nukem 3D 20th Anniversary World Tour for Xbox One
+Duke Nukem 3D 20th Anniversary World Tour Review on Xbox One

 Review Code Provided by One PR